This information lists organizations and programs in New York and New Jersey offering food resources during the COVID-19 pandemic.

 The NYC Department of Education is offering food programs, including free grab-and-go meals.
 Text “NYC FOOD” or “NYC COMIDA” (for Spanish) to 877-877 to find a location near you.

-- Free meals are available for pick up Monday to Friday.
+- Free meals are available for pick up Monday through Friday.

 - Meals are available to everyone.
 No one is turned away.

-- Multiple meals can be picked up at one time.
+- Several meals can be picked up at one time.

 - Vegetarian and halal options are available at every site.
 Kosher meals are available at several sites.